 4. Sagarmatha National Park

-Most of your trekking trail lies on Sagarmatha National Park.
-It is one of the natural world heritage sites of Nepal and the landscapes of the park are dominated by high mountains, glaciers, moraine valleys, deep valleys, gorges, lakes and forests in the lower region.
-It is the home of the highest mountain in the world and many other peaks with elevation more than 7000 m.
-3 major, Gokyo Lake system etc also lie here.
+Most of your trekking trail lies in Sagarmatha National Park.
+It is one of the natural world heritage sites of Nepal and the landscapes of the park are dominated by high mountains, glaciers, moraine valleys, deep valleys, gorges, lakes, and forests in the lower region.
+It is the home of the highest mountain in the world and many other peaks with an elevation of more than 7000 m.
+3 major, Gokyo Lake system, etc also lie here.
 During the trek, you will get an amazing view of these landscapes.
-In the oak and rhododendron forests, you might spot Himalayan Thar, Lesser Pandas, black bear etc. With the amazing landscapes, this park is a great place for wildlife exploration and birdwatching.
+In the oak and rhododendron forests, you might spot Himalayan Thar, Lesser Pandas, black bear, etc. With the amazing landscapes, this park is a great place for wildlife exploration and birdwatching.
 In the lower region of the Park, there are Sherpa settlements hence the park is the perfect blend of nature and culture.

 5. Everest Base Camp And Kala Patthar

 Everest Base Camp is the final destination of our trek journey and Kalapatthar is the highest elevation mark of your trek.
 You will catch an amazing close-up view of the Mt.
 Lhotse and Nuptse.
 However, Everest itself cant be seen properly from Everest Base Camp.
 So we trek to Kalapatthar to behold the Mt.
 Everest from the closest and the mesmerizing sunrise view over it.